SFMasters/SFmasters/README.md

             System.debug('Unique Task IDs collected: ' + taskIds);

             // JIRA-265: Query source meeting note tasks to get WhoId and WhatId information
-            // This SOQL is required for filtering logic - no existing query provides this datan Map<Id, Task> sourceTaskMap = new Map<Id, Task>();
+            // This SOQL is required for filtering logic - no existing query provides this data Map<Id, Task> sourceTaskMap = new Map<Id, Task>();
             if (!taskIds.isEmpty()) {
                 for (Task task : [SELECT Id, WhoId, WhatId